 Selective Access enables administrators to restrict access to lists and list items within a model on a user-by-user basis.
 Selective Access doesn't change how items are entered into a list—it controls access to the data in a module that uses a restricted list as a dimension.

 If you enable Selective Access for a list used to list format a line item, you can apply Selective Access to that line item.
-Users will need Read or Write access to the list to be able to see and edit the line item's data (Dropdowns provides more information).
+Users will need Read or Write access to the list to be able to see and edit the line item's data (Dropdowns provide more information).

 If Selective Access is selected for a child list, all parent lists automatically assume Selective Access—in Model Settings > Lists and Roll-ups > General Lists you will see the tick boxes for all parent lists selected.
 However, when Selective Access is applied to a parent list, its children do not automatically assume Selective Access—the tick boxes for the child lists will not be selected automatically.